Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

 \subsection{Combined $p+p$/$p+A$ fit}

-To determine the $K$-factor accounting for higher-order corrections in the initial-state model, we use the probability distribution of the transverse energy per unit rapidity in minimum bias $p+p$ and $p+\Pb$ collisions obtained through the procedure described in Appendix~\ref{app:ET_dist}.
+To determine the energy scaling $K$-factor that accounts for higher-order corrections in the initial-state model, we use the probability distribution of the transverse energy per unit rapidity in minimum bias $p+p$ and $p+\Pb$ collisions obtained through the procedure described in Appendix~\ref{app:ET_dist}.
 Calculating the mean transverse energy from these distributions yields $\langle\d E_\perp/\d y\rangle=6.80\pm 0.08\;\mathrm{GeV}$ for $p+p$ collisions and $23.2\pm 0.3\;\mathrm{GeV}$ for $p+\Pb$ collisions at $\snn=5.02\;$TeV.
-Based on these results, we compute separate $K$-factors for the two systems and combine them to obtain the average value $K=1.88\pm 0.02$, used in subsequent analysis steps.
+Based on these results, we compute separate $K$-factors for the two systems and combine them to obtain the average value

+which is used consistently in all subsequent analysis steps, including the $\Pb+\Pb$ calculations.
+This is justified because the higher-order corrections captured by the $K$-factor are expected to be independent of the collision system.

-Figure~\ref{fig:dEdy_dist} compares the scaled probability distributions for the transverse-energy rapidity density derived from the ALICE data \cite{ALICE:2022xip} with the results of $2^{18}$ events from the saturation model.
+Figure~\ref{fig:dEdy_dist} compares the scaled probability distributions for the transverse-energy rapidity density derived from the ALICE data~\cite{ALICE:2022xip} with the results of $2^{18}$ initial configurations from the saturation model.